-It is becoming increasingly harder to keep abreast of every regional variation and regulation across the UK as these change, often at short notice.
+It is becoming increasingly harder to keep abreast of every regional variation and regulation across the UK as these change regularly, often at short notice.
 It is your responsibility to know whether you can travel from your region to our region and to act accordingly.
+Similarly, it isa your responsibility to advise us whether you have been in contact with anyone who may have had COVID symptoms.

 Bookings made online require the full payment to be made upfront.
 This will be 100% refunded so long as a 'reasonable' notice period is given.
 If you have any concerns about this, please contact us direct and we will book you in ourselves with no deposit required.

-We reserve the right to retain sufficient to cover our costs should your cancellation mean that we will not be able to pay our guides.
+We reserve the right to retain sufficient to cover our costs should your cancellation mean that we will not be able to pay our guides due to reduced numbers or complete cancellation.
+Should we be able to fill your vacated places, we may refund all or part of your money paid.

 Due to patchy mobile signal and the rapidly changing situation, it will be your responsibility to call us (07521 676274) between 18:00 and 21:00 pm one or two evenings before your trip to finalise plans for your adventure.